adunning/dissertation/07-works.md

 118. Matt.
 2:11
 119. Matt.
 5: 3

-In addition, the *Florilegium* (G) includes extensive passages from Nequam's sermons.
+In addition, *Sol meldunensis* (G) includes extensive passages from Nequam's sermons.
 Some help to validate sermons already known; but no fewer than thirty-three are unique to G. As these are excerpts, having neither the incipit nor the explicit of the full sermon, they are listed here according to their scriptural text, by which they are introduced in G:

 Agar ancilla Saray Domine si inueni gratiam inclinauit celos Spiritus intelligentie Numquid ad preceptum tuum Probasti cor meum Ad te domine leuaui animam Ascendit deus in iubilo Inpulsus cuersus sum Tanquam aurum in fornace Memento homo Ingredere petram Quare appenditis argentum Apertis thesauris suis Beati pauperes spiritu